-Spantech Explosive Storehouses Extremely Safe Earth Covered Buildings to Store Explosive Ordnance
+Spantech Explosives Storehouses Are Extremely Safe Earth Covered Buildings to Store Explosive Ordnance

 Spantech’s most popular Defence building is the Spantech Explosives Storehouse (ESH), an earth-covered building specifically designed to store all types of explosive ordnance (EO) used by Defence forces.